6. The New World of Capitalism

 In one of his essays, Nozick writes of an experience he often had when he came to reply to criticism of laissez-faire capitalism.
 Bob said that after he refuted some particular charge that laissez-faire leads to monopoly—or to systematic overproduction, or to pollution, or whatever— he would answer that charge, but then the other person drops the point and quickly leaps to another.
 But what about child labor?
 What about racism?
 What about advertising that brainwashes people into buying things they don’t need?

 Bob writes that “[p]oint after point is given up. … What is not given up, though, is the opposition to capitalism”30 He concluded that the particular arguments are not important; the particular charges that are brought up are not important since “there is an underlying animus against capitalism.”31 I think that many of us will find this experience very familiar.
 That is, you answer one point and they immediately go to another point and once that’s answered, to another point.
 Why?
-Well, because Bob says there’s an animus against capitalism.
+Well, because, as Bob says, there’s an animus against capitalism.
 This is relevant to the question of the intellectuals in the marketplace because the people that Bob is talking about—the people he habitually would come into contact with—would be other intellectuals.

-Another example of this is given by Ronald Coase, Nobel Laureate in economics.
+Another example of this is given by Ronald Coase, Nobel laureate in economics.
 He relates an incident highly revealing of the state of mind of opinion molders in America.
 It concerns the natural gas shortage of the 1960s.
 An economist at the University of Chicago, Edmund Kitch, had written a study demonstrating the part that short-sighted federal regulation played in the shortage of natural gas.
 He was presenting his findings in a public lecture in Washington in 1971.
 This is what Coase wrote about it:

 Much of the audience consisted of Washington journalists, members of the staff and Congressional committees and others with similar jobs.
 They displayed little interest in the findings of the study, but a great deal of interest in discovering who had financed the study.
 Many seem to have been convinced that the Law and Economic Program at the University of Chicago had been bought by the gas industry.
 A large part of the audience seemed to live in a simple world in which anyone who thought prices should rise under certain circumstances, was pro-industry and anyone who wanted prices to be reduced was pro-consumer.
 I could have explained that the essential of Kitch’s argument had been put forward earlier by Adam Smith, but most of the audience would have assumed that Adam Smith was someone else in the pay of the American Gas Association.32